fasjesus/Naval-Battle/readme.md

-# Documentação do Protocolo e Funcionamento do Software
+# Documentação do Protocolo e Funcionamento do Software do Jogo de Batalha Naval Ciente - Servidor

 ## Propósito do Software